anagamca/Java-REST-challenge/README.md

 # Interview-Java

 ### Description:
+Please fork or download this repo to start.
 Take the data from test-resources/people.csv and import it to a singleton in PersonService.java upon initialization.
 Finish as many of the TODOs as you can to complete the rest stack/application.
 There are a couple of bonus TODOs lying around so kudos if you get to them.
 Feel free to add or remove dependencies as you see fit.